 The user must PLAN for the waste chemicals!!
 The user is to attach a properly completed Hazardous Waste tag to the hazardous waste container.
-The hazardous waste is to be placed next to an appropriate solvent or acid waste bin and contact ASU EH&S for pickup.
+Each lab should have waste containers available either inside the hood or inside of the chemical cabinet.
+Contact HazMatServ@asu.edu for pickup.
 All chemical handling guidelines are to be followed.